SK-EID/public-monitoring/README.md

 # 1. Mobile-ID

 SK public monitoring interface provides JSON based information about availability of Mobile-ID service to mobile operator clients.
+This interface displays information about Mobile-ID transactions that use DigiDoc Service.
+If you're interested in MID-REST interface numbers, pleas see [11 MID REST](#11-mid-rest)

 Interface generates ".json" files.
 Monitoring data is generated every 5 minutes.